RootDev4/Facebook-Toolkit/README.md

-# Facebook-Toolkit
+# Facebook Toolkit
 JavaScript Userscript for Facebook automation.

 ![Facebook Toolkit](https://www1.xup.in/exec/ximg.php?fid=14551942)

 ## Usage

-Install browser addon Greasemonkey or Tampermonkey, I'm recommending Google Chrome at this point.
-After installation, open the script file inside the browser (GitHub) and click the Raw button.
+Install browser addon Greasemonkey or Tampermonkey, I'm recommending Google Chrome browser at this point.
+After installation, open the [script file](https://github.com/RootDev4/Facebook-Toolkit/blob/master/fbtoolkit.user.js) in your browser (GitHub) and click the **Raw** button.
 The user script gets installed automatically by Greasemonkey/Tampermonkey addon.
 Facebook Toolkit is now accessible from the bluebar.
 Visit any Facebook user profile to test.

 ## Troubleshooting